Azure/azure-quickstart-templates/quickstarts/canonical/anbox/README.md

 The template includes two parameters that allow the user to expose Anbox services running on the VM to the public internet.
 The first parameter, `exposeAnboxManagementService`, exposes the Anbox Management Service on port 8444.
 The second parameter, `exposeAnboxContainerServices`, exposes Anbox container services on the port range 10000-11000.
 When the default arguments for these parameters are not overriden, the Anbox Management Service and any container services will only be accessible from the VM.

-## Notes

-### Anbox Cloud on ARM

-ARM processors are particularly well-suited to Anbox Cloud, but Ubuntu Pro images for ARM processors are not yet available.
-As such, the default VM in the template runs on x86 processors and the default Ubuntu image is built for x86.
-Users wishing to employ ARM processors must launch a VM running on ARM processors from a non-Pro Ubuntu image built for ARM and instruct `cloud-init` to attach Pro to the VM using a token.
-They can accomplish this by overriding the default arguments for the template's `virtualMachineSize`, `ubuntuImageOffer`, `ubuntuImageSKU`, and `ubuntuProToken` parameters.

 `Tags: Anbox, Azure4Student, Microsoft.Compute/virtualMachines, Microsoft.Network/networkInterfaces, Microsoft.Network/networkSecurityGroups, Microsoft.Network/publicIPAddresses, Microsoft.Network/virtualNetworks, Microsoft.Network/virtualNetworks/subnets, Ubuntu`